-Baptist Christian University (Shreveport, LA) had an intercollegiate football team for an unknown period ending in 1983 (the school was established in 1973).
-I have been unable to locate even the team nickname, and the photograph below is the only one I have found showing a helmet design used by the team - the logo may be an "Indian head".
-The photograph is from the 1978 season.
+Baptist Christian University (Shreveport, LA) had an intercollegiate football team from (apparently) 1974 to 1983 (the school was established in 1973).
+The photograph below from 1978 is the only one I have found showing a helmet design used by the team - the logo is apparently an "Indian head" (the team nickname was "Warriors").
 The school was renamed Louisiana Baptist University in 1993; LBU does not presently have intercollegiate sports teams.

 |? - 1999?||2000? - 2002?||2003? - 2005|

 Blackburn College (Carlinville, IL) announced the termination of its intercollegiate football team on January 21, 2009.
 The team had competed at the NCAA Division III level for many years, and in the Saint Louis Intercollegiate Athletic Conference during 2008, the team's final season.